faq

 What does confidence: 0.5 mean?

 A confidence score of 0.5 indicates the risk assessment is based on database-derived fields (NVD CVSS metadata) rather than LLM-extracted facts.
-The risk_state is still correct — it reflects the worst-case from available data — but the supporting detail (remote_exploitable, authentication_required, etc.) was inferred from CVSS vectors rather than synthesized from full CVE text.
+The risk_state is still correct.
+It reflects the worst-case from available data.
+But the supporting detail (remote_exploitable, authentication_required, etc.) was inferred from CVSS vectors rather than synthesized from full CVE text.
 A score ≥ 0.7 means LLM extraction succeeded with high corroboration.

 A product returned supported: false.
 Does that mean it's safe?

-No. supported: false means attestd has no vulnerability data for that product — not that it has no vulnerabilities.
+No. supported: false means attestd has no vulnerability data for that product.
+Not that it has no vulnerabilities.
 Treat it as unknown risk.
 The correct response is an explicit policy decision: block (safest), warn with operator notification, or skip with documented justification.
 Never infer safety from the absence of attestd data.

 Is there a free tier?